saytat/Notebooks/2015-11-27-Virtual_Reality.md

 - Creating menu systems in VR - visual, sonic.
 How to interact with menus?

++ Not Virtual Reality, but just about Design:

+- Most web/software design focuses on making interactions easier and faster.
+The tasks need to be completed sooner.
+The holy grail of UX,UI,design is absolute transparency.
+Why?
+- Lets say there are 2 catagories of applications - ones for selling products or services; the other for disseminating information.
+Of course the catagories are not monolithic, they intermix in almost all apps. (the 3rd catagory is productivity app, but that's a different beast).
+Now in the first type - apps for selling products and services - the goal of course is to minimize friction, speed up the intended interactions.
+In the second type - information dessimination - the goal is to present the information (text, video, stills, sound) in the most legible manner possible, to retreat behind the content.
+-

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.